Alaska01/Lint_Alpha/README.md

 - Checks for multiple semicolumns on a single line throughout the code
 - Checks for multiple columns on a single line throughout the code
 - Checks empty block on a single line in the code file throughout the code
-- Checks wrong code indentation throughout the code within code blocks.
+- Checks wrong code indentation throughout the code within code blocks
-- Checks wrong positioning of column and semicolumn side by side
+- Checks incorrect positioning of column and semicolumn side by side

 ## Good Code
 ![screenshot](./assets/goodcode.JPG)